ruby-hyperloop/todo-tutorial/cloud9-setup.md

 ### Step 3: Run the Setup Script

-Once your workspace is created you should the readme displayed.
+Once your workspace is created you should see the readme displayed.
 Just follow the directions and run

 `./bin/setup` to complete the initialization process.